 A health care professional organizes a tray of COVID-19 vaccine vials.
-(Courtesy of Getty Images)
+(Getty Images)

 It’s the most closely watched vaccine rollout in Idaho memory.
 The first tiny vials of Pfizer’s COVID-19 vaccine arrived in a small shipment in mid-December.
 Since then, more than 33% of Idaho adults have received at least one shot, according to federal data.
 And among the most vulnerable age group — 65 and older — that number is rapidly approaching 71%.